nullcpy/rvb/README.md

 | [Piko](https://github.com/crimera/piko)                                        | Twitter         | arm64     | `twitter-piko-v\d+\.\d+\.\d+-[a-z]+\.\d-arm64-v8a\.apk`                     |
 |                                                                                |                 | arm32     | `twitter-piko-v\d+\.\d+\.\d+-[a-z]+\.\d-arm-v7a\.apk`                       |

-`universal` : For all devices. <br>
+`universal`: For all devices. <br>
-`arm64`     : For most modern devices (after 2017). <br>
+`arm64`: For most modern devices (after 2017). <br>
-`arm32`     : For most older (before 2017) or low-end devices.
+`arm32`: For most older (before 2017) or low-end devices.

 ## 📝 Notes
-- Pre-release builds are built with dev patches.
+- Pre-release builds use dev patches.
 - [MicroG](https://github.com/WSTxda/MicroG-RE/releases/latest/download/microg-release.apk) is required for Google APKs to work properly.
 - All modules can be updated directly from Magisk and KSU.
-- If you want pre-release updates via Obtainium then turn on include prereleases in additional options.
+- For Obtainium pre-release updates, enable “Include prereleases” in additional options.
-- If you want a app that is built from a rarely updated or discontinued patch, check [mirror](./.github/pages/mirrors.md) page or [build archive](https://t.me/revanced_builder/1139) topic on telegram.
+- If you want an app built from a rarely updated or discontinued patch, check the [mirrors](./.github/pages/mirrors.md) page or the [build archive](https://t.me/revanced_builder/1139) topic on Telegram.

 ## ⁉️ Report
-- Want a app?
-Request it in the [Telegram Group](https://t.me/rvbygeo).
+- Want an app?
+Request it in the [Telegram Group](https://t.me/rvb27).
 - Found a bug?
-Report it in the [Telegram Group](https://t.me/rvbygeo).
+Report it in the [Telegram Group](https://t.me/rvb27).

 ## ⭐ Credits
 - Icon is from [ReVanced](https://github.com/revanced).